 Don’t Forget About Canva!

-If you don’t want to use Adobe’s InDesign program or Microsoft’s PowerPoint software to create your eBook than you should totally look into Canva!
+If you don’t want to use Adobe’s InDesign program or Microsoft’s PowerPoint software to create your eBook then you should totally look into Canva!
 It’s a free graphic design creation software and it has a ton of templates for eBook pages, social media graphics, and printables.

 Don’t mind dropping a little cash?